top of page

 The Internship

 The internship offers the chance to work at the House of Lords alongside the sole veterinarian in the House of Lords, Professor the Lord Trees.
 It offers a personal insight into veterinary policy and the parliamentary process; a chance for those interested in policy making and the wider roles of veterinarians in society to develop new skills and provides a unique career development opportunity.
 The role is highly varied and ranges from engaging in meetings with various stakeholders to crafting speeches for the chamber, attending events to champion specific causes, and managing busy schedules, means that each day brings a new challenge and is different from the last.
+The role is currently open.

 The Current Intern